This article was last updated June 16, 2021.

 All pregnancy tests work in essentially the same way: by detecting a hormone (hCG) in your urine that starts being produced in high quantities during early pregnancy.
 Tests with lower sensitivities (like ours!) will be able to detect pregnancy sooner — but accuracy increases as you get closer to the first day of your missed period.
 (People who are pregnant but test before hCG has time to rise sufficiently might get false-negative readings.)

 The decision to use strip versus midstream and analog versus digital readouts all comes down to personal preference and how much you want to spend.
-The Modern Fertility Pregnancy Test uses the same reliable science that all tests use — but it’s more affordable.
-(Some of the leading tests can cost up to 2x the price of ours.)
+The Modern Fertility Pregnancy Test uses the same reliable science that all tests use — but is more affordable than the leading pregnancy tests, based on the average price of the top 5 pregnancy tests in retail stores by sales volume.
+(Source: Nielsen retail sales data in 2021.)
 It’s also pretty cute.

 - If you’re trying to conceive or just want to get in sync with your cycle, the Modern Fertility Ovulation Test tracks your LH at low, high, and peak levels to help you find your 2 most fertile days, predict ovulation, and get ~in sync~ with your cycle.
 You can use the Modern Fertility App to track your results from both the Pregnancy Test and Ovulation Test and know when to test for pregnancy.

 - The Modern Fertility Hormone Test measures the same fertility hormones that blood tests at a fertility clinic would (for a fraction of the price) to help you understand how your fertility is changing over time.
 The test gives you insight into the number of eggs you have and can help you identify red flag issues — like polycystic ovary syndrome (PCOS) or thyroid conditions — that could affect your reproductive health down the line.

 This article was written by Talia Shirazi and medically reviewed by Dr. Nataki Douglas, the Chair of the Modern Fertility Medical Advisory Board.